solyarisoftware/WeBAD/README.md

   The question is: after how many millisecond of pause after a sequence of words, we consider terminated the spoken sentence?

-We will see that a speech message (made by WeBAD) always includes prespeech-lag and postspeech lag.
+We will see that a speech message (made by WeBAD) always includes prespeech-lag and postspeech-lag.

 ```
      I'm     in    love     with    you